 What is a dental bridge?

 As the name implies, this dental prosthetic “bridges” the gap created by one or more missing teeth.
 The bridge is usually a single piece consisting of two crowns and a false tooth or teeth in between.
 The crowns serve as anchors and are placed on the healthy teeth on each side of the gap.
 At Ridgeview, we use porcelain for our crowns and the false teeth in our bridges.
 We trust the strength of porcelain, and like its remarkable resemblance to natural tooth enamel.

-Here are some of the benefits for considering a dental bridge to correct missing teeth:
+Here are some of the benefits of considering a dental bridge to correct missing teeth:

 - Replace a missing tooth or teeth

 - Prevent the adjacent teeth from sliding into the gap

 - Distribute bite forces properly across various teeth

 “I choose Dr Young and his practice because they can do anything I need for dental work.
 The staff and Dr Young are very courteous and listen to your concerns.
 They are attentive when they are doing procedures to ensure you are comfortable and not in pain.Dr Young and his staff let you know what they are doing or about to do and have no problem answering questions that I have.
 Recommend to anyone .” – Paul B.

 Maintaining optimal dental hygiene is the most effective way to protect your new dental bridge.
 Dr. Young and Dr. Weststeyn will discuss with you the importance of brushing and flossing daily to not only protect your new bridges but also maintaining the health of all teeth.
 It is also important to maintain a regular cleaning schedule to help diagnose problems at an early stage.
 A balanced diet with proper nutrition will also help prevent the onset of any future dental problems.

 How long will my dental bridge last?